aosabook/500lines/event-driven-web-server/writeup.md

 - an infinite loop waiting for new handshakes or incoming data
 - and finally some cleanup clauses to make sure it doesn't leave dangling locks on resources if it's killed by an interrupt or something.

-The specifics are going to be revealed in our `process-ready` function.
-Or rather, as it happens, method.
+The specifics are going to be revealed in our `process-ready` method.

 	(defmethod process-ready ((ready stream-server-usocket) (conns hash-table))
 	  (setf (gethash (socket-accept ready :element-type 'octet) conns) nil))